oroinc/documentation/commerce/user_guide/quotes/create/index.rst

 * :ref:`Create a quote from an RFQ <quote--create-from-rfq>`

-If you are using your OroCommerce application with OroCRM, you can create a quote from an open opportunity related to a Commerce Customer once you activate the OroCommerce Opportunity Flow:
+You can create a quote from an open opportunity related to an OroCommerce Customer once you activate the OroCommerce Opportunity Flow:

 * `Create a quote from an opportunity <https://oroinc.com/doc/orocrm/current/user-guide-sales-tools/b2b-sales/opportunities#orocommerce-opportunity-flow>`_